 For compact varieties of long zucchini like Bush Baby and Patio Star, start harvesting when the fruit reaches about 4 inches long.
 Once the flowers pollinate, it can grow fast.
 So be sure to keep a close eye and pick before they get too long.

-Round varieties like Eight Ball will only grow to be a few inches in diameter, so harvest when they’re about the size of a pool ball (ha, get the name now?).
+Round varieties like Eight Ball will only grow to be a few inches in diameter, so harvest when they’re about the size of a pool ball.

 To harvest zucchini, simply cut the stem or twist the zucchini at the base.

 Companion plants for zucchini in pots

 Many gardeners and farmers believe in the power of companion planting.
 Situating certain plants next to each other (or far apart) can positively impact production, attract pollinators, and repel pests.